Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Lattice Constant

 \section{Lattice Constant}

-Here we provide additional details on the lattice constants of \CB~crystals obtained from molecular dynamics simulations.
+Here we provide additional details on the lattice constants of \CB~crystals obtained from molecular dynamics simulations. \Cref{fig:IP_All} shows the lattice constant plotted as a function of inter-planar distance for all crystal sizes.
 The following table reports the simulated lattice constant $a_{\text{CB}}$ and the relative lattice expansion $a_{\text{CB}}/a_{\text{C}}$ for each crystal size, with values listed as a function of dopant concentration.